Hannah Hauxwell: Later life

-After selling her farm and land, Hauxwell was by then comfortably off and moved to a little cottage in the village of Cotherstone, less than 5 mi from Low Birk Hatt Farm, where the meadows, designated a Site of Special Scientific Interest, are now called Hannah's Meadows and managed by Durham Wildlife Trust.
+After selling her land and farmhouse, Hauxwell was comfortably off and moved into a small cottage in the village of Cotherstone, less than 5 mi from Low Birk Hatt Farm, where the meadows, designated a Site of Special Scientific Interest, are now called Hannah's Meadows and managed by Durham Wildlife Trust.
 A book, Hannah Hauxwell—80 Years in the Dales (W. R. Mitchell) was published in 2008.
 A new DVD, Hannah Hauxwell—An Extraordinary Life, featuring Too Long A Winter, A Winter Too Many, and Innocent Abroad, was published.
 Hauxwell was interviewed on Woman's Hour in March 2008.
 To mark her 85th year, she was interviewed by the Yorkshire Post and revealed that she was still living a frugal life and remained an avid radio listener.

-She moved to a care home in Barnard Castle in 2016, and to a nursing home in West Auckland the following year.
-She died there on 30 January 2018.
+In 2016, Hauxwell moved into a care home in Barnard Castle, and the following year into a nursing home in West Auckland.
+She died there on 30 January 2018, aged 91.
 After a funeral service at Barnard Castle Methodist Church, Hauxwell was laid to rest at Romaldkirk cemetery, not far from Low Birk Hatt.